hhealing123/Object-Oriented-Programming-Challenge-Team-Profile-Generator/README.md

 ```

 ## Installation & Usage & Tests
+Type `npm init` in the terminal to get `package.json`.

-Type `npm install` in the terminal to install this project, then type `node index.js`.
+Type `npm install` in the terminal to install this project; furthermore, type `npm inquirer` to get `inquirer` npm package.

+Type `node index.js` to get project working!

 This project is used to demonstrate `Object Oriented Programming (OOP)` using `Node.js`.
 The main purpose of this project is to utilize `Testing Driven Development`.

-Type `npm run test` in the terminal to test codes.
+Type `npm run test` in the terminal to test the project.

 ## Table of Contents
 * [Description](#description)